- First Publication: June 13, 2007

 Part 1 - Download the data

-- Go to Michael Carr's website at Rutgers University.
+- Download the data (Excel 2.1MB Jan22 25) which was obtained from Michael Carr's websiteat Rutgers University.
 Dr. Carr is a petrologist who has studied Central American volcanoes for many years.

-- Extract the contents of the zip file, and click on the Excel file that is included.
-Click on the CAVF tab.
+- Open the file you just downloaded and click on the CAVF tab.
 Here you will find data for at least 41 Quaternary volcanic centers that comprise the volcanic arc in Central America.
 Note that each row contains data for a rock sample from a volcanic feature within one of the 41 volcanic centers.
 Take particular note of the following columns:

 - Column B: country of origin